 “As a driver of innovation, the Bauhaus has bequeathed a vast corpus that remains as influential in the contemporary creative arts, as it was in its heyday.
 Presented at the Paris headquarters of the Arts décoratifs, ‘The Bauhaus Spirit’ is France’s first exhibition devoted to the iconic school since 1969.
 The show takes an original approach, based on new research and with a focus on the Bauhaus workshops’ emphasis on cross-disciplinary work, creativity, skills transmission and artisan expertise,” shares Catherine Tsekenis, Director of Fondation d’enterprise Hermes.

 The Fondation d’entreprise Hermès is delighted to support ‘The Bauhaus Spirit’, reinforcing their loyal support of the Arts décoratifs over a number of years.
 Two years after co-producing the exhibition ‘Simple Forms’ with the Centre Pompidou-metz in 2014, the Foundation is pleased to be partnering a second major project at a leading cultural institution.

 The exhibition ends with a contemporary section that focuses on a generation of artists that were not students of the school.
-The Musée des Arts Décoratifs invited major French artist, Mathieu Mercier to highlight the work of contemporary artists, designers and fashion designers demonstrating the durability and vitality of the Bauhaus spirit.
+The Musée des Arts Décoratifs invited major French artist Mathieu Mercier to highlight the works of contemporary artists, designers and fashion designers, demonstrating the durability and vitality of the Bauhaus spirit.

 Born for the most part after 1960, each of these creators is represented by one or a series of works, objects or garments arranged openly within an ensemble that suggests a collective workshop.
 While the references to the Bauhaus sometimes appear in the form of quotations, they might also be embodied in other ways within everyday objects related to art and design.